NirjalDahal/swasthanepal/README.md

 ## 📱 About

-EMS++ is a comprehensive Flutter-based mobile application designed to provide emergency medical services and healthcare management features.
+Swastha Nepal is a comprehensive Flutter-based mobile application designed to provide emergency medical services and healthcare management features.
 The app serves as a one-stop solution for medical consultations, appointments, blood donations, and emergency services.

 ## ✨ Features